St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 Process_Description:

-Creating the map document and (re)publishing a map service: In ArcMap (10.5 through 10.8, depending on the date of the creation), an individual map document (.mxd) was created for each data type (bathymetry footprints, lidar footprints, bathymetry DEMs, seismic tracklines, seismic data extents, and side-scan sonar).
-The feature class or raster layers were manually added to its associated map document, using the center's enterprise geodatabase as the data source.
+Creating the map document and (re)publishing a map service (original methodology): In ArcMap (10.5 through 10.8, depending on the date of the creation), an individual map document (.mxd) was created for each data type (bathymetry footprints, lidar footprints, bathymetry DEMs [now internal only], seismic tracklines, seismic data extents, and sidescan sonar).
+The feature class or raster layers were manually added to the associated map document, using the center's enterprise geodatabase as the data source.
 The feature class data were grouped and symbolized – please see the Entity and Attribute section of this metadata record for more information.
 Then, each map document was published as a REST map service and Open Geospatial Consortium (OGC) web mapping service (WMS), using ArcGIS server as part of an installation of ArcGIS Enterprise 10.6 on an on-premises server at the USGS SPCMSC.
-This process is repeated as more geoscientific datasets are published and archived onto the center's enterprise geodatabase.
-Once republished, the web map and associated web mapping application automatically update.
+This process was repeated as more geoscientific datasets were published and archived onto the center's enterprise geodatabase.
+Once republished, the web map and associated web mapping application automatically updated.
 See the next Process Step for more information.
+The methods described in this process were changed to ArcGIS Pro and hosted feature layers in 2023.
+Please refer to subsequent process steps below for more information.

 Process_Date: 2022